Jump into our Earth Day Workshops, Community Service and more…

 Ride Begins at 10:15am

 For more information about the length of rides, cost and silent auction go to: https://gravelcyclist.com/event/earth-day-gravel-grinder-northfield-minnesota/

 Saturday April 27 at 9:30am

-Meet at Bridge Square and enjoy a cup of coffee and an amazing outdoor Yoga session with Kris Laymen from Prema Yoga – rain or shine.
+Meet at Armory Square and enjoy a cup of coffee and an amazing outdoor Yoga session with Kris Laymen from Prema Yoga – rain or shine.
 Bring your own pad if you have one-If not one will be provided.
 No yoga experience necessary.

 “Free Food Help Yourself”

 Join a crew and create a raised bed for” Free food Help Yourself” This project entails deciding the size of the bed, sawing and screwing the cedar bed together as well as preparing soil and filling the beds with dirt.
 Planting of the beds will take place at a different day.
 If you are under 14 please be accompanied by an adult.

 Meet down the Arb. path from Oak and 2nd

 Help restore the forests of the Upper Arboretum by planting trees and shrubs.
 You bring your muscle and tender care for baby trees, we bring all the tools needed and work gloves.
 Wear clothes that can get dirty and sturdy shoes.
 We recommend long pants.
 Bring your own water bottle.
 Meet at the bridge over Spring Creek in the Upper Arboretum, just down the path from the intersection of Oak and 2nd Streets.
 Running late?
 Come anyway – we will have signs posted to guide you to the work site.
 See the map below for the meeting location.

 Growing Healthy, Low Maintenance, River-Friendly Lawns & Gardens With Cannon River Watershed Partnership (CRWP)